Version: 2.1 | Last Updated: June 24, 2026

 Judicial proceedings (other than small claims actions) that are excluded from the arbitration provision in Section 20 must be brought in state or federal court in Puerto Rico, unless both parties agree to some other location, and you hereby consent to the venue and personal jurisdiction of such court.

 Agreement Structure.
-Our Account agreement with you is contained in and governed by: this document; all Account disclosures and terms provided to you before or when the Account is opened; the Privacy Policy; the terms shown on periodic billing statements; the e-signature and electronic communications consent agreement; and any future changes we make to any of the above items.
+Our agreement with you is contained in and governed by: this document; all disclosures and terms provided to you before or when the Card is opened; the Privacy Policy; the terms shown on periodic billing statements; the e-signature and electronic communications consent agreement; and any future changes we make to any of the above items.

 Severability.
 If any provision of this Agreement is found to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.

 Assignment.
-We may assign or transfer this Agreement or your Account without your consent.
-You may not assign or transfer your Account or this Agreement.
+We may assign or transfer this Agreement or your Card without your consent.
+You may not assign or transfer your Card or this Agreement.

 Entire Agreement.
-This Agreement, together with the Fee Schedule, the User Terms, and the Privacy Policy, constitutes the entire agreement between you and the Issuing Bank regarding the Card.
+This Agreement, together with the User Terms, the Privacy Policy, and the fee schedule available in the Blink App, constitutes the entire agreement between you and the Issuing Bank regarding the Card.

 Waiver.
 We will not lose any of our rights if we delay taking any action for any reason.
 We may waive your Fees without losing our right to charge them in the future.
 We may proceed against you before proceeding against someone else.